krosenfeld/syw-module-example/README.md

 An open source scientific article created using the [showyourwork](https://github.com/showyourwork/showyourwork) workflow.

 This example shows how to incorporate a project specific python module (called `module`).
-The basic steps are:
+After initializing using the basic `showyourwork` commands the basic steps are:

 1. Create a pyproject.toml or setup.py (here I use `pyproject.toml`` with a requirements.txt file)
 2. Add your module with the appropriate `__init__.py ` files.